nikolamar/em/README.md

 }
 ```

-Congratulations, you survived all the way until the end,
-you are really something special! 😊
+Congratulations, you survived until the end, you are really something special! 😊

 Have a nice day and keep smiling!